james-large/sprint-dlsetup/README.md

 ## Working(?) example, conversion stages

-I've setup a [fork](https://github.com/James-Large/sktime) of sktime, where I've [branched off of dev](https://github.com/James-Large/sktime/tree/dl4tsc/sktime/classifiers) (which is more up to date than master, as I understand it), as started adding the converted network fcn, in couple different formats.
+I've setup a [fork](https://github.com/James-Large/sktime) of sktime, where I've [branched off of dev](https://github.com/James-Large/sktime/tree/dl4tsc/sktime/classifiers), and started adding the converted network fcn, in couple different formats.
+As with the user testing session on Monday, you definitely want to be branching off of dev instead of master in general when workign with sktime.

-fawaz version

-updated version

-different possible layouts

-code exampels
+The original author, Hassan Fawaz, and I have started with the start of a basic conversion of the FCN network, [original](https://github.com/hfawaz/dl-4-tsc/blob/master/classifiers/fcn.py), direct conversion [number one](https://github.com/James-Large/sktime/blob/dl4tsc/sktime/contrib/deeplearning_based/fcn_fawaz.py) with KerasClassifier as the super class, and attempted conversion [number two](https://github.com/James-Large/sktime/blob/dl4tsc/sktime/contrib/deeplearning_based/fcn_noKC.py) with sktime's BaseClassifier as the super class.

+Broadly, Keras models have three main parts to their definition:

+* The input shape (series length, number of dimensions, batch size).
+The shape of all standard later layers are inferred from the previous in Keras
+* The architecture (number and type of the layers etc.)
+* The parameters of the training/convergence process; the loss function, any validation metrics, and the optimisation algorithm (e.g. gradient descent, Adam optimiser etc.)

+Callbacks that effect the fit process can also be added and various other addons, but these three are the main aspects.